A. Jean de Grandpré Distinguished Speaker Series

 The A. Jean de Grandpré Distinguished Speaker Series is named in honour of McGill’s Chancellor Emeritus.
 M. de Grandpré, who served as Chancellor from 1984-1991, was a long-standing member of the McGill Board of Governors and one of Canada’s pre-eminent and most distinguished business leaders.
 An astute and visionary administrator, he brought these skills, together with his wisdom, clarity of thought, and persuasive logic, to the highest levels of leadership at McGill University.

 Do you have safety concerns surrounding genetically modified food and the way our food is labelled?
-Our expert panelists will demystify the issues with respect to the safety of GMO food products in the short and long term, and the regulatory obligations of labeling.
+Watch as our expert panelists demystifies the issues with respect to the safety of GMO food products in the short and long term, and the regulatory obligations of labeling.

 Professor and Dean, Faculty of Agricultural and Environmental Sciences